This post was originally published on Jan. 28, 2015, and was updated on Feb. 20, 2019.

 Other red flags proving they’re phony?
 If they ask for your credit card number or personal information, demand a specific type of payment, or threaten to call law enforcement, they’re vicious scammers on the hunt.

-Everyone wants to pay as little as possible at tax time, and a quality accountant [link to How to choose an accountant post] can prove invaluable.
+Everyone wants to pay as little as possible at tax time, and a quality accountant can prove invaluable.
 But not every tax pro has your best interests at heart.
 And no matter what, you are responsible for your taxes — not your tax preparer, even if he or she proves to be the scum of the earth.

 Always read the return before you sign it, and no matter what, never sign a blank return.

 Be wary of any tax pro guaranteeing a huge refund, and insure your tax pro has a “Preparer Tax Identification Number.”

 Also, don’t do business with someone who gets paid based on a percentage of your return or who completes your return without asking for your paperwork.